 Because his deductible is still intact, he has to pay $250; the plan will pay the rest.
 He will also need a knee brace while the knee heals.
 Now that Larry has met his deductible, he will only pay 20% coinsurance for the knee brace.

-What is Coinsurance & Copay for Medicare?
+What Is Coinsurance & Copay for Medicare?

-Let’s look at an example of how coinsurance and copayments work.
+Let’s look at an example of how coinsurance and copayments work:

 Joe has hip replacement surgery, and the total bill for the procedure is $35,000.
 With his current plan, he has a copay of $125 per day for the first six days in the hospital.
 Following surgery, Joe stays in the hospital for three days and must pay $375 – Joe’s plan will cover the remainder of the hospital expenses.